Jeff-411/c-outlook/README.md

 ## Assets

-Ola created a dummy Outlook.live account for testing and development purposes.
-Then (on the page that displays when Outlook initially loads ) it cleaned up the Inbox so that it contains a single email.
+I created a dummy Outlook.live account for testing and development purposes.
+Then (on the page that displays when Outlook initially loads ) I cleaned up the Inbox so that it contains a single email.
 You can find the source code for this page [here](./public/assets/initial-page-source.txt).